suikuroMi/v3/README.md

 # 🐺 Ookami Mio AI Assistant

 Ookami Mio is an advanced, multi-modal AI assistant designed for productivity, development, and system management.
 It features a modular "Skills" architecture, dynamic personality switching, and deep system integration via the Ollama AI engine.
 ---

+🛠️ **Project Status:** To get a better grasp of what this assistant can and can't do yet, please click [HERE](https://github.com/suikuroMi/v3/issues) to review the current project issues and development scope.

+---
 ## 🚀 Quick Start

 ### Prerequisites